 Reopening would also require the business to spend on sanitization and safety supplies, adding another expense to their already unstable finances.

 Difficult to Achieve a Limited Reopening With So Few Staff

 If even a handful of small-business employees refuse to return to the workplace, it could be impossible for the business to reopen until it fills those vacated roles.
-Plus, the owner would be forced to lay-off and replace employees who choose to prioritize their health over returning to the job.
+Plus, the owner would be forced to lay off and replace employees who choose to prioritize their health over returning to the job.

 Even a “limited reopening” could prove impossible.
-If a small business requires every employee to be present in order to function, they may be forced to stay closed until all workers are able to return to the job.
-While larger companies may be able to wing a partial return to work, businesses that rely on a small staff of workers may not have the man-power to operate at half-capacity.
+If a small business requires every employee to be present in order to function, it may be forced to stay closed until all workers are able to return to the job.
+While larger companies may be able to wing a partial return to work, businesses that rely on a small staff of workers may not have the manpower to operate at half-capacity.